AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### Data Tree Events

-#### move
+#### Move

-The data tree dispatches the "move" event when the Gantt chart tree structure is changed.
+The data tree dispatches the **treeItemMove** event when the Gantt chart tree structure is changed.
 Gantt chart dispatches this when it catches the live mode changes in Gantt charts' data structure made by user.
 It has several fields:

 - "type": the event type ("treeItemMove"),
 - "source", the data item where item is moved from,